Complete Financial Questionnaire

 Payment.

-Illness Benefit rates are determined by your average weekly earnings in the relevant tax year.
 So this is your total gross earnings (no deductions) in the relevant tax year divided by the number of weeks you worked.

 So let’s say you’re out sick and your other half counts as a qualified adult.
-You’ll get the €198 plus the additional rate.
-Simples?
+You’ll get the €220 plus the additional rate.

 Any Illness Benefit will be paid into your bank, building society account, or to a Credit Union that allows for Electronic Funds Transfer.
-So just don’t expect them to hand it to you in person so you can stash it under your bed.

 With the exception of increases for your child dependents, Illness Benefit is considered to be income for tax purposes so it’s taxed by reducing your tax credits and rate bands.